voipxp/testing/NOTES.md

 ## GRAPHQL NOTES

+### THINGS

+- Make fragments for most calls OR make custom hooks?

 ### TO CREATE IN GRAPHQL

 - all store items
 - all existing items that are missing mutations
+  - User, Group, Service Provider

+### Errors

+Handle NotFound vs AuthenticationRequired vs Forbidden vs PasswordExpired in OCI calls

+- prompt for login on AuthenticationRequired
+- prompt for new password on PasswordExpired (and isolate)
+- just show error on Forbidden and NotFound

 ### THINGS TO DO